-The BCYF Transition board serves through December 2021, per the ordinance passed by the Baltimore City Council in Summer 2020.
+The BCYF Transition board serves through December 2021, per the ordinance passed by the Baltimore City Council in July 2020.
 The Transition Board will determine the permanent governance framework for the organization.

 Joining the BCYF Board

-The Transition Board is in the state of creating an open and public process that allows for Baltimore residents to apply and join the permanent board.
-Information will be posted about that process as the Transition Board completes their term.
+Applications to the board are currently under consideration and will be apart of an open and public process that allows for Baltimore residents to join the permanent board.

 The Transition Board will meet at 6:30 p.m. on the third Wednesday of every other month in 2021.

 The meeting agenda will be posted the week of the board meeting.